Chipdeals/Momo-Api/README.md

   {
-    "success": true, //status of the request processing "message": "", //message of the request processing "balance": [ //array of all balances by currency
+    "success": true, //status of the request processing "message": "", //message of the request processing "balances": [ //array of all balances by currency {
-      {
         "amount": 0, //amount
         "currency": "XOF" //balance